IBM/charts/stable/ibm-dsm-dev/README.md

 # IBM DSM Developer-C Helm Chart

+THIS VERSION OF THE CHART IS NOW DEPRECATED.
+THE SUBSEQUENT VERSION IS v1.1.4

 [IBM Data Server Manager](https://www.ibm.com/developerworks/cn/downloads/im/dsm/index.html) enables you to manage database applications in a non-production environment.

 ## Introduction